CIDARLAB/MIT-BroadFoundry/dnaplotlib/README.md

 ``import dnaplotlib``

 ##Getting Started
 We provide an extensive gallery of use cases for DNAplotlib in the `gallery` directory.
 These cover accessing the library directly with Python, to using the quick construct creator (`quick.py`) and the CSV file input script (`plot_SBOL_designs.py`).
+If you would like to set up your own web-based server we provide the entire web front-end in the `web` directory.

 ##Usage and Licensing
 DNAplotlib is cross-platform and open-source software developed using Python and released under the OSI recognized NPOSL-3.0 license.